akaakm/akaakm/README.md

 - 👋 Hi, I’m @akaakm
-- 👀 I’m currently broadening my expertise of AWS Cloud Services with hands-on learning of Docker, Java, and Linux SysAdmin tools!
+- 👀 I’m currently broadening my expertise of AWS Cloud Services with hands-on learning of Docker, Java, and various Linux SysAdmin tools!
 - 💞️ I’m looking to collaborate on transitioning into a AWS Cloud Engineer career!
 - 📫 How to reach me anthony.k.mckim@gmail